CityOfNewYork/patterns-cli/readme.md

 - `pattern` _required_ - Name of the pattern
 - `template` _optional_ - If included the third argument can be used to create a single template from the [./config/make](config/make/) directory.
 By default all files will be made.

-A custom `make` configuration could be used to add custom files with predefined templates in the [./config/make](config/make/) direcory.
+A custom `make` configuration could be used to add custom files with predefined templates in the [./config/make](config/make/) directory.
 The CLI currently supports CSS and ES module based libraries out-of-the-box, however, with custom make templates, it could be extended to make [Vue.js](https://vuejs.org/), [React](https://reactjs.org/), [Svelte](https://svelte.dev/), or other component type files.

 Refer to the guide on [creating a new `make` command template](#creating-a-new-make-command-template) for details.